tjangxu/youchoach-skeleton/README.md

 The You-Coach application is an idea of the Make It Happen foundation (https://www.make-it-happen.org/) and aims to facilitate the peer-to-peer coaching sessions between students.

-*Philippe Lambilliotte* & *Nicolas Sougnez* will be you r product owners and explain their vision of the You-Coach application.
+*Philippe Lambilliotte* & *Nicolas Sougnez* will be your product owners and explain their vision of the You-Coach application.

 The plan is to launch the POC build by you in September as a pilot in some schools in Brussel.